 Picking up some great lessons in the realm of outreach lately.

-- Indomitable spirit.
 We need to have a willingness to hang in there no matter how rough the going gets.
 I am convinced we are going to see God show up in a stellar way as we just continue to persevere.
 What is the goal of all of this?
 Isn’t it to fall in love with others who are different than us?
 I think so.
-I can’t fall in love with the people of the city unless I am around them on a regular basis – unless God mentors me in these things.
+I can’t fall in love with the people of the city unless I am around them on a regular basis – unless God mentors me on these things.
 I am going to warm up to them – I am going to turn on the rocket boosters of this machine in order to get around the people who are desperately seeking Jesus.
 They might not know they are desperately seeking Jesus quite yet, but that’s okay.
 I am going to hang around them until they get it.

 I don’t buy the idea that we are okay with the erecting of facilities at the expense of dropping outreach efforts.
 We are all about outreaching on a perpetual basis if we take the model of scripture seriously.
 Unfortunately many have been able to get by with that schedule – with the idea that as they serve a little or not at all.
 God operates on the basis of serving, outreaching = forward progress.
-God don’t let us see surface progress and confuse that with your God given momentum.
-I like the heart of Catherine Booth of the early days of the Salvation Army fame–she said that Jesus never called us to build and simply gather – rather he calls us to outreach and aim beyond as we gather the hurting, the impaired, the discouraged.
+God doesn’t let us see surface progress and confuse that with your God-given momentum.
+I like the heart of Catherine Booth of the early days of the Salvation Army fame.
+She said that Jesus never called us to build and simply gather.
+Rather He calls us to outreach and to aim beyond as we gather the hurting, the impaired, the discouraged.